Torymidae

 Torymidae is a family of wasps in the superfamily Chalcidoidea.
 Most species in this family are small with attractive metallic coloration, and females generally have long ovipositors.
 Many are parasitoids on gall-forming insects, and some are phytophagous (plant-eating) species, sometimes using the galls formed by other insects.
 Over 960 species in about 70 genera are found worldwide.
 They are best recognized in that they are one of the few groups of Chalcidoidea in which the cerci are visible.

 Systematics

-The family was first described by Walker in 1833 and the infrafamiliar classification has been revised several times.
+The family was first described by English entomologist Francis Walker in 1833 and the infrafamiliar classification has been revised several times.
 A number of subfamilies were created within Torymidae, some of which have since been transferred to other families (Idarninae, Sycophaginae, Epichrysomallinae, and Ormyrinae), leaving the family with up to six subfamilies, although as few as two in other classifications.